zowe/docs-site/docs/user-guide/configure-certificates.md

 - On many z/OS systems, the certificate for z/OSMF is not signed by a trusted CA and is a self-signed certificate by the z/OS system programmer who configured z/OSMF.
 If that is the case, then Zowe itself will not trust the z/OSMF certificate and any function dependent on z/OSMF will not operate correctly.
 To ensure that Zowe trusts a z/OSMF self-signed certificate, you must use the value `VERIFY_CERTIFICATES=false` in the `zowe-setup-certificates.env` file.
 This is also required if the certificate is from a recognized CA but for a different host name, which can occur when a trusted certificate is copied from one source and reused within a z/OS installation for different servers other than that it was originally created for.

-## Using web tokens for SSO on for ZLUX and ZSS
+## Using web tokens for SSO on ZLUX and ZSS

 Users must create a PKCS#11 token before continuing.
 This can be done through the USS utility, "gskkyman".